Actor and playwright Meic Povey dies

 Povey, from Nant Gwynant, Gwynedd, had been fighting a long battle with cancer.

-He was well known for co-creating soap opera Pobol Y Cwm and he played DC Taff Jones in 1980s television series Minder.
+He was well known for co-creating the soap opera Pobol Y Cwm and he played DC Taff Jones in 1980s television series Minder.

-S4C creative content director Amanda Reeds described him as a "rare talent".
+S4C creative content director Amanda Rees described him as a "rare talent".

 She said: "There is no doubt that he was among the great Welsh playwrights of the past decades, with the ability to write popular entertaining drama as well as challenging material, dealing with issues relevant to the people of Wales today and universal themes about the human condition.